 Biological oceanography is interdisciplinary...

-I am interested in all things plankton, particularly related to oceanographic and ecological processes affecting zooplankton (the animals within the planktonic community, including larval fishes, shrimps, gelatinous organisms, and copepods, among others).
+I am interested in all things plankton, particularly relating to oceanographic and ecological processes affecting zooplankton (the animals within the planktonic community, including larval fishes, shrimps, gelatinous organisms, and copepods, among others).
 Almost all marine animals spend at least a portion of their lives as plankton, so processes during these stages are critical to population regulation and sustainability.
 My overarching research question is: what are the physical and biological drivers of organism distributions in the ocean and the resulting consequences for population dynamics?
-This question is probably as old as the field of biological oceanography itself; however, new sampling technology (such as in situ imaging and acoustics) is providing an unprecedented, high-resolution ability to quantify zooplankton distributions, behaviors, and biophysical interactions across a range of spatial and temporal scales.
+This question is probably as old as the field of biological oceanography itself; however, new sampling technologies (such as in situ imaging and acoustics) are providing an unprecedented, high-resolution ability to quantify zooplankton distributions, behaviors, and biophysical interactions across a range of spatial and temporal scales.
 These data can provide a mechanistic understanding of population dynamics and potentially lead to new avenues of inquiry for experiments, modeling, and analysis of historical time series.

-To unlock the full potential of these new sampling technologies to provide insight into plankton ecology and marine ecosystem functioning, we need to apply concepts from the traditionally separate fields of oceanography, ecology/evolution, and computer science.
+To unlock the full potential of these new sampling technologies to provide insight into plankton ecology and marine ecosystem functioning, we need to apply concepts from the fields of oceanography, ecology/evolution, and computer science.

 1) How prevalent are fine-scale (1-10 m) features in the ocean (e.g., fronts, thin layers, internal waves) and what is their impact on biological processes and ecosystem productivity?
 We have described features such as thin layers, which are dense aggregations of plankton 1-5 m thick and at least 2 times the background concentration, in coastal oceans throughout the United States with vastly differing hydrographic regimes.
 This suggests these fine-scale features have ecological importance.
 A literature review that we recently published showed that the spatial overlap within thin layers and other fine-scale features could be an important factor influencing ecosystem productivity.